 Super-Cheap Paper Microscope Could Save Millions of Lives—This just seems amazing.

-- ABV ale beer birther Bobby Jindal California carboy Cascade Cedar Rapids China climate change Climate Progress coal coffee Colorado compost Congress craft Donald Trump drought EPA EV ferment fermentation food Friday linkage garden Google alert Grist.org Hawaii hogs homebrew hops IBU India infographic Iowa IPA Joni Ernst lager linkage links locavore make ‘em squeal mental health Michele Bachmann micro Minnesota Mother Jones New York Times Northern Brewer NPR obesity oil organic Orly Taitz photovoltaic pollution PV renewable energy renewables Republican Rick Santorum Senate solar State of the Union Steve King Ted Cruz Think Progress Tom Philpott Treehugger veterans Wired yeast You Must Read
+- ABV ale beer bicycle birther California carboy Cascade Cedar Rapids China climate change Climate Progress coal coffee Colorado compost Congress craft Donald Trump drought EPA EV ferment food Friday linkage garden Google alert Grist.org Hawaii hogs homebrew hops IBU India infographic Iowa IPA Joni Ernst lager linkage links locavore Louie Gohmert make ‘em squeal Michele Bachmann micro Minnesota Mother Jones New York Times Northern Brewer NPR obesity oil organic Orly Taitz photovoltaic pollution PV renewable energy renewables Republican Rick Santorum Scott Pruitt Senate solar State of the Union Steve King Ted Cruz Think Progress Tom Philpott Treehugger wind Wired yeast You Must Read